-On the other hand, if a local IR such as Aye-Queue has a /16 allocation, it may make the reverse delegation itself, but is encouraged to submit an inet-num object to the RIPE database to register the reverse delegation.
+If a local IR such as Aye-Queue has a /16 allocation, it may make the reverse delegation itself, but is encouraged to submit an inetnum object to the RIPE database to register the reverse delegation.

-In both cases the local IR is expected to perform services similar to those performed by the RIPE NCC to assure the requested delegation is appropriate and properly administered.
+In both cases the Local IR is expected to perform services similar to those performed by the RIPE NCC to assure the requested delegation is appropriate and properly administered.
 For example, the assigned address space must correspond to the zone requested, and the primary and secondary servers must be tested to assure that they are reachable and properly configured.